Tsalsb/Json-Ip/README.md

 # Json-Ip
-I quick program to quickly pull down json data without an API key or Kerberos Auth
+A quick program to quickly pull down json data without an API key or Kerberos Auth